 Dryer Is Not Venting to Outside

 When the dryer is venting properly, you should be able to go outside and feel hot, damp air coming out of the vent.
-If this is not happening, there are four key points to check that might be blocking the air.
+If this is not happening, there are four key points to check where air might be blocked.

-- Vent: At the vent–the very endpoint–lint may jam up when the flaps are not working properly.
+- Vent: At the vent–the very endpoint–lint may jam up when the vent cap flap is not working properly.
 Clear with your fingers or suck out the vent with a shop vacuum.
 You may need to entirely replace this outdoor vent if the flaps do not open and close freely.

 - Vent tube: You may have either a rigid metal or corrugated aluminum foil vent tube leading from the dryer to the wall.
 Remove at two points–the dryer and the wall–and clear out the vent.

 - Dryer: Lint may have become clogged within the dryer.
 Special devices such as Lint Lizard or Lint Eater attach to your vacuum or drill and allow you to grab out the lint from within the limited spaces of the dryer's interior.

 - Dryer filter: The dryer lint filter should be cleaned after every load.
 Replace the filter if it is broken or otherwise not trapping the lint.